Kate KnutsonFaculty

 At Gustavus, I primarily teach courses in American politics, including U.S. Politics and Government, Public Policy, Congress, Interest Groups, and Gender and Politics.
 I also regularly teach the Analyzing Politics course required for all Political Science majors and a First Term Seminar course titled Fast Food and Politics.
 My philosophy on teaching and learning is that students learn best when they can become fully involved in the learning process.
 I strive to incorporate many active elements into my courses including regular small and large group discussions, service learning projects, field trips, group projects, films, guest speakers, and simulations.

 In addition to teaching, I also maintain an active research agenda at Gustavus, and have been fortunate to have had many students as collaborative partners.
 Several students have attended national conferences with me to present our research.
 One of these conference papers developed into the journal article, “Sharing the Faith: How Religious Interest Groups Build Media Strategies” coauthored with Mikka McCracken ’09 and published in The Journal of Communication and Religion.
 Jackie Schwerm '11 helped participate in interviews and data collection for my book, Interfaith Advocacy: The Role of Religious Coalitions in the Political Process.
-I'm currently writing an open-access (free to students) textbook on public policy that features contributions from some of my former students who now work in politics and government, An Introduction to U.S. Public Policy: Theory and Practice.
+I'm also the author of an open-access (free to students) textbook on public policy that features contributions from some of my former students who now work in politics and government, An Introduction to U.S. Public Policy: Theory and Practice.

 When I'm not teaching or researching, I enjoy spending time with my family and friends, walking, playing music, trying out new recipes, reading for fun, and volunteering with Seeds of Hope, a camp for kids in the social services system.